ipcampbell12/ipcampbell12/README.md

 🔭 I’m currently working on building a Flask REST API for a gradebook application I am developing.
 I'm almost done!
 After I've finished the backend, I plan on using React to develop the frontend.

-🧐 I'm currentlyy learning Flask, React, data structures and algorithms, and version control with gituhb
+🧐 I'm learning Flask, React, data structures and algorithms, and version control with gituhb

-❓ Ask me about my previous projects,
+❓ Ask me about my previous projects.
+See some of the pins below!

 📬 Feel free to contact me via linkedin (www.linkedin.com/in/ian-campbell-77981a1a7) or email (ipcampbell12@gmail.com)